BCC-CA/BCC-CA_XMLSigningClient/Readme.md

 # XML Signing Desktop Client

-This is a Desktop client software builld on behalf of [Bangladesh Computer Council (**BCC**)](http://bcc.gov.bd/ "BCC Web") for enabling digital signing to any web forms.
-The client also embade signing time in the web form with help of *[***Windows NTP Server***](https://support.microsoft.com/en-us/help/262680/list-of-the-simple-network-time-protocol-sntp-time-servers-available)*.
+This is a Desktop client software build on behalf of [Bangladesh Computer Council (**BCC**)](http://bcc.gov.bd/ "BCC Web") for enabling digital signing to any web forms.
+The client also embeds signing time in the web form with the help of *[***Windows NTP Server***](https://support.microsoft.com/en-us/help/262680/list-of-the-simple-network-time-protocol-sntp-time-servers-available)*.
 It checks client PC time with the **NTP Server** and if client PC time is not correct (if at least ***5 min*** difference from the NTP server), it will not allow users to sign the web form.

 Other NTP servers can be used from [***this list***](https://gist.github.com/AbrarJahin/5d257ec077843d81f60c0991735c0230).

-## Use Case
+## Use-Case

-This client software would be used to enable any website use digital signature with [x.5009 certificate](https://en.wikipedia.org/wiki/X.509 "x509 Certificate - Wikipedia").
+This client software would be used to enable any website using digital signature with [x.5009 certificate](https://en.wikipedia.org/wiki/X.509 "x509 Certificate - Wikipedia").
-This client software is a ***cross-site desktop client*** for any website having maintain the described API in this document and call the API in the [mentioned way](#mentioned_way).
+This client software is a ***cross-site desktop client*** for any website having supported the described API in this document and call the API in the [mentioned way](#invoking-the-desktop-client-to-sign-the-xml-file).

 ## How it Works

-This desktop client downloads a XML file, sign the file and upload the file with token based authintication.
+This desktop client downloads an XML file, sign the file and upload the file with token-based authentication.
-The files never stored in disk, it just downloaded as [**bytes**](https://stackoverflow.com/questions/4019837/what-do-we-mean-by-byte-array), stored on RAM for processing (signing the downloaded *file bytes*), after being processed, it is uploaded to server.
+The files never stored in disk, it just downloaded as [**bytes**](https://stackoverflow.com/questions/4019837/what-do-we-mean-by-byte-array), stored on RAM for processing (signing the downloaded *file bytes*), after being processed, it is uploaded to the server.
-The web application, using/invoking this app, should provide a file download URL, and file upload url along with parameters through API.
+The web application, using/invoking this app, should provide a file **Download URL**, and file **Upload URL** along with parameters through API.
-It is recommanded the file download and upload URL should be short time expired enabled (may be, around 5-10 minuites later, liks should be expired) and secured with token authintication.
-It is also recommanded that the url should be expired after xml file upload completed.
+It is suggested the file download and upload URL should be short time expired enabled (possibly, around 5-10 minutes later, download-links should be expired) and secured with token authentication.
+It is also advised that the URL should be expired after XML file upload completed.

 Demo web app for enabling digital signing in a site-